umass-data-science/CS108website/policies.md

 ### Materials and Resources

 Our primary text is the online book called [Computational and Inferential Thinking: The Foundations of Data Science](https://umass-data-science.github.io/190fwebsite/textbook/).
 This text was written by Ani Adhikari and John DeNero of University of California, Barkeley.
 The computing platform for the course is hosted at [http://datahub.cs.umass.edu/](http://datahub.cs.umass.edu/).
 Students will need access to a laptop with a modern web browser to complete the lab exercises, or will need to register for a lab section held in a computer lab facility.
 Computer access is also required to complete homework assignments.
+Note that DataHub, which we will use for labs and homework assignments, may log you out of the system after 20 minutes of inactivity.

 ### Grades